robrides/methodoverloading/overloadOverride.md

 _"Overloading occurs when two or more methods in one class have the same method name but different parameters."_

+_"Overloading lets you make multiple versions of a method for convenience to the caller."_

+Imagine `StringBuilder` had only one version of its `append()` method.
+You would have to convert everything you wanted to append to a `StringBuilder` string before calling `append()`.
+That would be horrible.
+A more accomodating software developer would have provided convenience in consuming their class, as did the developers of Java.

+Let's take a look at [StringBuilder](https://docs.oracle.com/javase/8/docs/api/java/lang/class-use/StringBuilder.html).

 _"Overriding means having two methods with the same method name and parameters (i.e., method signature).
 One of the methods is in the parent class and the other is in the child class.
 Overriding allows a child class to provide a specific implementation of a method that is already provided its parent class._"